Frequently asked questions

 The NSW Minister for Education has determined that around 500 NSW schools will participate in NAPLAN Online in 2018.

-All other schools will sit pencil and paper NAPLAN tests and will receive support to move to NAPLAN Online by 2020.
+All other schools will sit paper NAPLAN tests and will receive support to move to NAPLAN Online by 2020.

 Why are we transitioning to NAPLAN Online?